wemakitdesign/testing/README.md

 ## How can I edit this code?

-Simply visit the [Lovable Project](https://lovable.dev/projects/adb0dded-c2d9-4001-8098-fa7dad4dd3d5) and start prompting.
+Simply visit the [Wemakit Project](https://wemakit.co/projects/adb0dded-c2d9-4001-8098-fa7dad4dd3d5) and start prompting.

-**Use Lovable**
+**Use Wemakit**

-Simply visit the [Lovable Project](https://lovable.dev/projects/adb0dded-c2d9-4001-8098-fa7dad4dd3d5) and start prompting.
+Simply visit the [Wemakit Project](https://wemakit.co/projects/adb0dded-c2d9-4001-8098-fa7dad4dd3d5) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+Changes made via Wemakit will be committed automatically to this repo.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.
+Pushed changes will also be reflected in Wemakit.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)